 - Do not bounce.

 - Breathe while you’re stretching.
-Exhale as you stretch, inhale while holding the stretch.
+Exhale as you stretch, and inhale while holding the stretch.

-So do your body a favor.
-Take time to gradually progress into your workout and cool down when you’re done being physically active.
+Do your body a favor.
+Take time to gradually progress into your workout and cool down when you’re done.